blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/info.md

 - She already painted Wyn, but Wyn paid her in exposure

 #### 8: Una (f)
-- Researcher coming to learn about Dwarven architecture
+- Researcher coming to learn about Titan architecture
-- Explains that the temple in Southhorn was originally ancient Dwarven
+- Explains that the temple in Southhorn was originally Titan

 #### 9: Teasag (f)
 - Farmer leaving after dragon burned her village down